Enotto56/pymavlink/readme-telemetry-monitor.md

 - The monitor requests the standard MAVLink data streams (RAW_SENSORS, EXTENDED_STATUS, POSITION, EXTRA1/2/3) at the selected rate.
 Some autopilots cap or quantize these rates (e.g., 4/10/20 Hz), so you may not see a perfect linear change if the firmware enforces limits.
 - The UI refresh loop runs at ~10 Hz, which is fast enough to show the difference between 5 Hz and 10 Hz requests.
 If you still see no change, the autopilot is likely limiting the stream rate; adjust the autopilot’s SR parameters if supported.
+- Enable **Debug mode** (checkbox at the top of the window) to print to the console how many MAVLink packets are received per vehicle and how often the UI loop is running.
+This helps verify whether higher telemetry rates are actually arriving.

 ## 5. Common checks if nothing happens
 - Verify the COM port and baud rate match your autopilot settings.